 An online discussion of central sleep apnea prepared by experts at Minnesota’s Mayo Clinic breaks the disease down into five types:

 In some cases effective treatment of the accompanying illness, if there is one, reduces or eliminates the CSA, but there are often treatments that the sleep physician can pursue in tandem.
-In cases where CSA is associated with heart failure, the patient sometimes has slow blood flow as well as erratic breathing and consequently is awakened frequently by a sheer lack of oxygen, Coppola noted.
-“You can’t fix that with CPAP, but oxygen therapy usually helps,” he said.
+In cases where CSA is associated with heart failure, the patient sometimes has slow blood flow as well as erratic breathing and consequently is awakened frequently by a sheer lack of oxygen.